 - Content must be up-to-date and accurate, describing true events and true information, at least to the best of the knowledge of the content provider.

 - Content publishers are responsible for ensuring that their content appearing on AUB digital platforms is compliant with the requirements set forth herein.
 Failure to comply with these requirements may result in the removal or disabling of the content in question.

 - Content published by members of the AUB community that express the personal views of the author(s)—whether on a platform maintained by AUB or on a platform in which they identify as members of the AUB community—must contain a disclaimer stating that the content generated on such platforms does not reflect the opinions or views of the university, its trustees, officers, or employees.
 In addition, AUB will not be liable for the accuracy, content, completeness, legality or reliability of such content.

 - The university reserves the right to delete, at its own discretion, content that is not in line with these requirements.

 Updated: July 22, 2020

-- Unless approved by the Office of Communications, AUB faculty/staff personal social media name, profile images, handle, or URL should not include AUB's name or logo.
+- Unless approved by the Office of Communications, AUB/AUBMC faculty/staff personal social media name, profile images, handle, or URL should not include AUB's name or logo.
 However, this is not applicable on social media platforms where the name of the university appears in the experience or job sections (CV) of professional profiles.